-The RCC expansion is the first key undertaking of the next phase of the plan, with an impact on recreation and holistic well-being for the entire campus community.
-The project will provide much-needed fitness space and support facilities.
+The RAC provides much-needed fitness space and support facilities.
 Students, faculty and staff will enjoy a spacious, contemporary fitness center featuring modern workout stations and equipment, and a wellness center with a lounge, seminar room and offices.

-A contemporary two-story addition to the east facade of the RCC will include a second floor yoga and exercise studio surrounded by glass walls.
-This dramatic, all-glass structure — grounded by the solid brick base of the first floor — will appear transparent during the day and luminous at night.
-An open brick armature will extend east from the new first floor building and form the southern wall of a courtyard, which will be fully realized in subsequent phases of the master plan.
+A contemporary two-story addition to the east facade of the RAC includes a second floor yoga and exercise studio surrounded by glass walls.
+This dramatic, all-glass structure — grounded by the solid brick base of the first floor — appears transparent during the day and luminous at night.
+An open brick armature extends east from the new first floor building and forms the southern wall of a courtyard, which will be fully realized in subsequent phases of the master plan.

-The two-story structure and armature will also create an inviting and attractive entryway to the RCC and enhance the view corridor along Andre Drive as visitors enter the campus.
-A plaza with outdoor seating will lead to the building’s entrance.
-Its design will support pedestrian activity and provide open gathering spaces in the campus core.
-Native landscaping will include indigenous plants and trees, and a lawn that can host small gatherings.
+The two-story structure and armature also creates an inviting and attractive entryway to the RAC and enhances the view corridor along André Drive as visitors enter the campus.
+A plaza with outdoor seating leads to the building’s entrance.
+Its design supports pedestrian activity and provides open gathering spaces in the campus core.
+Native landscaping includes indigenous plants and trees, and a lawn that can host small gatherings.